ewolff/service-mesh-primer/manuscript/05-Conclusion.md

 Microservices are here to stay.
 And service meshes are likely to be their long-term companions.
 Many monitoring, routing, resilience, and security features implemented inside each microservice can and will be taken over by a service mesh over time.
 These concepts have already proven themselves in the Google infrastructure.
-In some cases, the service mesh cannot fully implement the required functionalities.
+In some cases, the service mesh cannot -- and should not -- fully implement the desired functionalities.
 A service mesh has a black box view on the microservice.
 So internal information of the microservice is hidden from it.
 For example, the service mesh can only provide metrics about requests but not internal metrics like thread or database pool sizes.